 Bowe Glow Tip #3: You should only be exfoliating your skin two times per week – no more!
 I prefer creams or serums with chemical exfoliants like lactic acid and glycolic acid over using harsh, aggressive scrubs (especially on your face).
 Follow with a nourishing serum and a thicker moisturizer than you would use during the summer.
 Look for ingredients like hyaluronic acid or ceramides, both of which will help to lock in your skin’s healthy moisture and keep your skin looking radiant and beautiful this winter!

 Want more winter skincare tips?
+Want glowing skin this winter?
 I’m sharing so many healthy skin tips and delicious, skin-friendly recipes to help hydrate and nourish your skin from within on my website and my social media channels.
 Follow me at @drwhitneybowe for more!

 About Dr. Whitney Bowe